coderwine/weatherAPI-orNot/README.md

         - May utilize a different card to display different information (such as a tabbed card) 6/8
     - Start injecting information from API pull into the card (currently just the city and state).

+6/9
+    - Linked remaining desired information from the Weatherstack API into the card.
+Still need styling.